 In September 2021 the Company also entered into an agreement with the U.S. Department of Transportation ("USDOT") under the Aviation Manufacturing Jobs Protection Program ("AMJP") for a grant of up to \$14.7 million.
-The Company received \$7.4 million under the grant in 2021 and \$5.2 million in the first quarter of 2022.
-The Company expects to receive the remainder in the third quarter of 2022 upon final confirmation from the USDOT of the Company meeting its grant commitments.
-The receipt of the full award is primarily conditioned upon the Company committing to not furlough, lay off or reduce the compensation levels of a defined group of employees during the six-month period of performance between September 2021 and March 2022.
+The Company received \$7.4 million under the grant in 2021, \$5.2 million in the first quarter of 2022 and \$2.1 million in the third quarter of 2022.
 The grant benefit was recognized over the six-month performance period as a reduction to cost of products sold in proportion to the compensation expense that the award is intended to defray.
-The Company recognized the remaining \$6.0 million of the award during the six months ended July 2, 2022.
+The Company recognized the remaining \$6.0 million of the award during the nine months ended October 1, 2022.